kubeden/openssd/README.md

 curl -sSL https://raw.githubusercontent.com/kubeden/openssd/main/scripts/start.sh | bash
 ```

+> Note: you can follow this guide to turn your cloned repository into your own fork and be able to push and store your articles: [link](https://gist.github.com/ElectricRCAircraftGuy/8ca9c04924ac11a50d48c2061d28b090)

 ## Setting a custom domain

 If you want to set a custom domain, go to your domain provider of choice and set the A record for